EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/hints-tips.md

 ---

-## Find number of processors and cores available on a back-end
+## Find number of CPUs and cores available on a back-end

-You can find the number of processors available on a back-end by logging into the back-end and running one of the following commands which count the number of occurrences of the terms in the `/proc/cpuinfo` file which gives the number of processors and cores available.
+You can find the number of CPUs available on a back-end by logging into the back-end and running one of the following commands which count the number of occurrences of the terms in the `/proc/cpuinfo` file which gives the number of CPUs and cores available.

 ```bash
 $ cat /proc/cpuinfo | grep processor | wc -l